-Customer journey analytics is crucial, and this was underscored by a 2018 Gartner survey which found that nearly half of IT and business leaders see customer journey analytics as their top analytics-related priority.
-However, Figure 6 suggests too few IT professionals believe their organisations have 'significant insight' into the journeys of new customers (32%), the friction points in the customer journey (25%) and the mindset of customers throughout the journey (30%).
+Customer journey analytics is crucial, and this was underscored by a 2018 Gartner survey that found that nearly half of IT and business leaders see customer journey analytics as their top analytics-related priority.
+However, Figure 6 suggests too few IT professionals believe their organizations have "significant insight" into the journeys of new customers (32 percent), the friction points in the customer journey (25 percent), and the mindset of customers throughout the journey (30 percent).